George W. M. Reynolds

 Portrait of Reynolds on the first page of the first issue of Reynolds's Miscellany, November 1846, price one penny.
 The text of the first installment of Wagner the Wehr-Wolf begins at the bottom of the page.

 George William MacArthur Reynolds (23 July 1814 – 20 June 1879) was a British fiction writer and journalist.

 Reynolds was born in Sandwich, Kent, the son of Captain Sir George Reynolds, a flag officer of the Royal Navy.
 Reynolds was educated first at Dr. Nance's school in Ashford, Kent, and then attended the Royal Military College, Sandhurst.
 He was intended for a career in the British Army, but his parents died during 1829 and, with his subsequent inheritance, he decided to quit the military and devote himself instead to literary pursuits.
 He left Sandhurst on 13 September 1830 and for the next few years he traveled a great deal, particularly in France, and became a naturalised French citizen.
 He began residence in Paris in 1834, where he started a daily English newspaper.
 The venture failed, and Reynolds returned bankrupt to England in 1836.
 He married fellow writer Susannah Frances Reynolds in 1835.

 Reynolds served as editor of The Teetotaler (a weekly journal advocating teetotalism) beginning in 1840.
+His famous literary works include The Mysteries of London (1844-45), Joseph Wilmot; or, the Memoirs of a Man-Servant (1854-55) and Agnes; or, Beauty and Pleasure (1857).